alal9000/socializer_dev/scratch.md

 today:

-3. pagination for friends page, sorted in alphabetical order
+. pagination for friends page, sorted in alphabetical order

-5. ability to remove conversation from messages page (may need to redesign db w conversations class - method retuns sender / receiver messages)
+. ability to remove conversation from messages page (may need to redesign db w conversations class - method retuns sender / receiver messages)

-7. check homely and ex for anthony
+. clicking on image goes to the image detail page
-8. search function for friends page
+. search function for friends page x

-9. testing
+. search functions for messages page x

-. create 10 fake users A - I, then do vigourous testing
+. testing -> create 10 fake users A - I, then do vigourous testing